 Renting a Car in Armenia

-One of the easiest ways to get around Armenia is by rental car.
+One of the easiest ways to get around.
 The roads are slowly taking shape and getting fixed and they are pretty safe to drive on these days.

 Yerevan’s traffic can be madness, but outside of the city, you will find the roads pretty easy and never really that congested with traffic.